Did you know?

 Where can I get more information?

-Talk to your child’s teacher or principal.
+Talk to your child’s teacher, principal or centre leader.
 Find out more about the role of a Speech Pathologist at the Speech Pathology Australia website

-All schools belong to a Learning Service.
+All schools and CFLCs belong to a Learning Service.
 These are located in regions throughout Tasmania:

 Learning Service Northern Region